 Making fresh mint chutney used to be a daily morning ritual in Indian households, however as lives are getting busier it is becoming more and more a task.
 In older days even my mom and grand mom used to make this chutney every day in the morning using sil-batta.
 Sil-batta is a kind of mortar and pestle used to grind the spices and leaves to make curry paste.
 As time have modernized, Blender took place of the sil-batta.

 Without refrigeration, mint chutney needs to be consumed the same day.
-When stored in an airtight container in refrigerator, you can store mint chutney for a few days.
+You can store mint chutney for a few days in an airtight container in refrigerator.
 However, with the technique presented below you can make once in bulk and have it available up to 3 months.

 - Cilantro – 2 fresh bunches with stalk (200 grams)